Koha-Community/kohadocs/source/cataloging.rst

 display' and the :ref:`UseControlNumber` preference to 'Use.'

-After cataloging your original record (see :ref:`Adding records <adding-records-label>` for more on creating records) click 'New' from the normal view and choose to 'New child record.'
+After cataloging your original record (see :ref:`adding records <adding-records-label>` for more on creating records) click 'New' from the normal view and choose to 'New child record.'